robenkleene/collections/cards/music-theory.md

 - **In music theory, what is the inversion of a 5th?** 4th
 - **In music theory, what is the inversion of a 6th?** 3rd
 - **In music theory, what is the inversion of a 7th?** 2nd
-- **In music theory, what are scale degrees?** The position of notes on the scale
-- **In music theory, what do you call the position of notes on the scale?** Scale degrees
 - **In music theory, what is an interval?** The distance in scale degrees between two notes
 - **In music theory, what is a diminished interval?** An interval that's a half-step smaller than a perfect interval
 - **In music theory, what is an augmented interval?** An interval that's a half-step larger than a perfect interval